Speak / Lesson 17

 In this lesson, we learn all about how to describe things.
 We begin with the colors in the Persian language:

-After that, we go over some common descriptive words, and use them to describe chickens specifically.
+After that, we go over some common descriptive words, and we'll use them to describe chickens as an example.
 The descriptive words we go over include:

 And more!
 We go over a dialogue in which we talk about expensive cars.

 Note: In Persian, as in many other languages, there is a formal and an informal way of speaking.
 We will be covering this in more detail in later lessons.
 For now, however, chetor-ee is the informal way of asking someone how they are, so it should only be used with people that you are familiar with. hālé shomā chetor-é is the formal expression for ‘how are you.’

 Spelling note: In written Persian, words are not capitalized.
 For this reason, we do not capitalize Persian words written in phonetic English in the guides.

 Pronunciation tip: kh is one of two unique sounds in the Persian language that is not used in the English language.
 It should be repeated daily until mastered, as it is essential to successfully speak Persian.
 Listen to the podcast for more information on how to make the sound.

 |chetor peesh meeré?||how’s it going?|

 |ché khabar?||what’s the news? (what’s up?)|